squid-box/adventofcode2022/README.md

-# Advent of Code 2022 solutions:
+# Advent of Code 2022 solutions

+## Usage instructions
+To run this you'll need to provide your session cookie from the Advent of Code website in a file named `session.cookie`, which needs to be present in the same directory as the .exe produced by the build.

+The .exe will download the input of the requested day if it's missing.

 | Day                                        | Title   | C#            |
 |:------------------------------------------:| ------- |:-------------:|